Security breaches and the GDPR: what’s new

 New providers and tools

-As we say, given the impossibility of performing most of the tasks in person, companies have implemented new tools to continue working: video calls, electronic document signature systems, contracts, etc.
+As said, given the impossibility to perform most of tasks in person, companies have implemented new tools to continue working: video calls, digital document signature systems, contracts, etc.

-These tools, for the most part, are managed by new suppliers for companies and if we put “in their hands” part of their production processes and the personal data that are handled in them, companies must be aware that breaches or incidents can happen to them.
+These tools, for the most part, are managed by new suppliers for companies and if we put part of their production processes and the personal data that are handled in them “in their hands”, companies must be aware that breaches or incidents can happen.

-That is why it is very important to ensure the breach communication policy from suppliers to their clients, so that they, in turn, comply with the requirements of the GDPR.
+That is why it is very important to ensure the breach reporting policy between suppliers and their clients so that they, in turn, meet the requirements of the GDPR.

 The phenomenon of teleworking has experienced unprecedented growth in 2020.